Bennyyoung/Bennyyoung/README.md

 Benjamin has interesting experience in public speaking and software engineering.

+My scope of work has always evolved in building projects and is mostly contracts.
+And this has empowered my React skills to their peak because I’ve got to work on real-life projects within a short period of time in my roles.
+1.)
+REACT(3rd Party) STATE MANAGEMENT: Valtio, Jotai, Zustand, and Redux toolkit.
+2.)
+NATIVE STATE MANAGEMENT IN REACT: useState, useReducer, useContext, useMemo, useCallback 3.)
+PROJECT MANAGEMENT TOOLS: JIRA, ClickUp, and Project boards on GitHub.

 🤔 Find out about my job experiences on https://www.linkedin.com/in/benjamin-effiong-b4963512a/

 ## Skills and Experience